 Some Meals Just Taste Better The Next Day - How Come?

-I received this email from Diane where she says, “About your posole tasting better the next day – lots of stews and soups taste better the next day.
-I discovered accidentally it isn’t really the length of time so much as an issue of temperature.
-In the winter, I will put a pot of something in the snow to cool it off, and then heat it up again – voila!
+I received this email from Diane where she says, "About your posole tasting better the next day - lots of stews and soups taste better the next day.
+I discovered it isn't the length of time so much as an issue of temperature.
+In the winter, I will put a pot of something in the snow to cool it off, and then heat it up again - voila!
 It tastes like the next day.
-Definitely this is true for beef stew and curries.” – Diane
+Definitely, this is true for beef stew and curries." - Diane.

 When I emailed Diane and asked her why she thought this was true, she wrote back,

-“Oh, just a stab at a reason here…. maybe all the flavors have time to mix together – if the dish is cold, the molecules get closer together.
-In the case of cooking, so many dishes “mellow” with either time or cooling.
-I don’t know the exact reason, but it definitely is a phenomenon.
-One thing’s for sure, cooked eggplant really tastes better the next day.
-Btw, there’s a good book called “How to Read a French Fry” that talks about the scientific aspects of cooking.
-One thing I learned is why it’s good to throw in some old oil from a previously frying to new oil.
-Stuff like that.” – Diane
+"Oh, just a stab at a reason here.... maybe all the flavors have time to mix together - if the dish is cold, the molecules get closer together.
+In the case of cooking, so many dishes "mellow" with either time or cooling.
+I don't know the exact reason, but it definitely is a phenomenon.
+One thing's for sure: cooked eggplant tastes better the next day.
+Btw, a good book called "How to Read a French Fry" talks about the scientific aspects of cooking.
+I learned why it's good to throw in some old oil from a previous frying to new oil.
+Stuff like that." - Diane

 A Professional Chef's Point of View

-Hmmm, interesting answer and makes sense but I thought I would ask my friend Chef Jenni Field, a graduate Orlando Culinary Academy, Le Cordon Bleu Culinary Arts School.
-She is a wealth of information and frequent contributor at the Reluctant Gourmet Cooking Community and Culinary Forum.
+Hmmm, interesting answer and makes sense, but I thought I would ask my friend Chef Jenni Field, a graduate of Orlando Culinary Academy, Le Cordon Bleu Culinary Arts School.
+She is a wealth of information and a frequent contributor to the Reluctant Gourmet.
 Here is what she had to say,

 "Most people swear that their soups and stews taste better the next day.
 But why?
 I have a couple of theories about this:

-Theory 1: The flavors in your stew/soup/braise/curry benefit from concentration or reduction.
+Theory 1: Your stew/soup/braise/curry flavors benefit from concentration or reduction.
 This happens with long, slow cooking and cooling.
-During these processes, some of the water in the dish evaporates leaving more concentrated flavors behind.
-But, Diane brings up a good point.
+During these processes, some of the water in the dish evaporates, leaving more concentrated flavors behind.
+But Diane brings up a good point.
 Often the food tastes better after a period of refrigeration and reheating.

-So, here is Theory 2: it’s kind of like tempering chocolate.
+So, here is Theory 2: it's kind of like tempering chocolate.
 I know; work with me here.
-The cocoa butter in chocolate is made up of several different fats that all have slightly different melting points.
-The purpose of tempering is to get the fats to crystallize at the same time, providing that snap, sheen and resistance to melting that define chocolate in good temper.
+The cocoa butter in chocolate comprises several different fats with slightly different melting points.
+Tempering aims to get the fats to crystallize simultaneously, providing that snap, sheen and resistance to melting that defines chocolate in a good temper.

 Once you've cooked your stew/soup/braise/curry to doneness, the cooling and reheating "tempers" those disparate flavors; they "marry" into one harmonious and complex overarching flavor profile with all sorts of nuances.
 And that is why I (almost) always exercise supreme restraint when making a braised/stewed dish and wait and serve it the next day."

-Both Diane & Chef Jenni have excellent points of view and if you have a different theory please let us know below.
-Whether you are a home cook or a food scientist, I would like to hear what you think about this subject.
+Both Diane & Chef Jenni have excellent points of view and if you have a different theory, please let us know below.
+Whether you are a home cook or a food scientist, I would like to hear your thoughts on this subject.